The Personality Test | Author: Susan Heim, President, Equity Career Transition

 Practical Uses of A Personality Test

 The Birkman Method is best undertaken with a certified professional trained on the assessment tools and interpretation of the answers.
 The personality test requires you to complete a 30-40 minute online questionnaire.
-Unlike simple quizzes commonly found in magazines, the Birkman Method is scientifically backed with psychometrics.
+Unlike simple quizzes commonly found in magazines, the Birkman Method uses scientifically-backed psychometrics.
 This is an objective field of psychology that measures skills, knowledge, abilities, attitudes, personality traits and educational achievement.

 Once completed, we generate a profile of your personality traits.
 Using this information, we can advise you of the best career pathways that compliment your strengths and align with your fundamental values.